dmarshNAIT/dmarshNAIT.github.io/DMIT1508_storedprocedures.markdown

 ### Transactions
 Transactions are SQL structures that ensure that a complete Logical Unit of Work is complete.

+**Transactions are needed in any Stored Procedure that has more than 1 DML statement occurring.**

 + `BEGIN TRANSACTION` marks the beginning of the transaction
 + `COMMIT TRANSACTION` marks the end of the transaction, and makes the changes permanent.
 + `ROLLBACK TRANSACTION` marks the end of the transaction, and "undoes" the changes: we go back to the state we were in when the transaction began.